Everything you need to know about SIBO.

 And on a side note...

 I have come a long way in healing my gut and discovering the cause of WHY I developed SIBO in the first place, and one of the biggest things that helped me to truly understand the condition, what it is, how to treat it, which practitioners to trust and refer to, and of course, how to find the ROOT CAUSE of why it happened in order to prevent relapse, was the IBS and SIBO SOS Summit.
-This incredible video series which is hosted by some of the top practitioners in conventional, natural and functional medicine is available for FREE from September 3-10, and I feel that with so many people's guts in a knot, I'd be doing a disservice to my community if I didn't share it with you all!
+This incredible video series which is hosted by some of the top practitioners in conventional, natural and functional medicine is available for FREE for 7 days, and I feel that with so many people's guts in a knot, I'd be doing a disservice to my community if I didn't share it with you all!

 Ah, but I digress.